manuelmhtr/software-development/development/git-flow-v2.md

   commit id: "Tests"
 ```

-If there were conflicts while `task-1` rebases `dev` an error message will appear and the rebase will be paused.
+If there were conflicts while `task-1` rebases `staging` an error message will appear and the rebase will be paused.
 It's normal, just fix the conflicts, stage the changes and run `git rebase --continue`.
 Each commit is rebased individually, you might have to repeat this process (up to once per commit).

 If you think you f\*cked up while solving conflicts, run `git rebase --abort` to stop the rebase.